 - Facilities Near By: Promenade, cafes, restaurants, shops

 The south coast of England is absolutely full of great beaches and dog walks.
-You’ll also find some top dog pubs in Weymouth to relax in, too!
+You’ll also find some pet friendly pubs in Weymouth to relax in, too!

 From Fleet Lagoon, Ringstead Bay and Hengistbury Head to Worbarrow Bay, Durdle Door West and Cogden Beach, there’s actually a lot more to the dog friendly beach scene down in Dorset than we give credit for here.
 Dogs are allowed to roam around all kinds of friendly beaches close to Weymouth, meaning it’s likely well worth looking into the best dog days out in Weymouth.
 Don’t worry – we have a guide for that!

 Dorset is one of those corners of England that combines the best of beach and countryside vistas.
 It’s also more than just beach, beach, beach – there are lots of lovely towns and villages around Weymouth where you and your dogs are definitely going to want to tour around.
 Of course, you should only ever use our guide to the best dog friendly beaches in Dorset and Weymouth as good launching pads!
 Many of the dog friendly Weymouth cottages are also nearby, serving as a great base for fun days out.

 Keep your eyes peeled for local toilets, car parks, shops, beach huts and cafes, too, when touring Weymouth, Poole and Bournemouth.
 You never really know when you might need them!
 Why not take a look at further dog friendly beaches along Kimmeridge Bay, the Isle of Purbeck and the Tank Teeth Boundary?
 Don’t forget to bring a lead.